oxsecurity/megalinter/README.md

 **NOTES:**

-- If you pass the _Environment_ variable `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` in your workflow, then the **GitHub Mega-Linter** will mark the status of each individual linter run in the Checks section of a pull request.
+- If you pass the _Environment_ variable `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` in your workflow, then the **GitHub MegaLinter** will mark the status of each individual linter run in the Checks section of a pull request.
 Without this you will only see the overall status of the full run.
 There is no need to set the **GitHub** Secret as it is automatically set by GitHub, it only needs to be passed to the action.
 - You can also **use it outside of GitHub Actions** (CircleCI, Azure Pipelines, Jenkins, GitLab, or even locally with a docker run)

 In your repository you should have a `.github/workflows` folder with **GitHub** Action similar to below: